ASKurz/recoding-Hayes-2018/Chapter_08.md

       chains = 4, cores = 4)
 ```

 The `brm()` function recnognized `policy_kerry` was a character vector and treated it as a nominal variable.
-The `0 +` part of the fucntion removed the model intercept.
+The `0 +` part of the function removed the model intercept.
 Here's how that effects the output:

 ``` r
 print(fit6)